HillaryDanan/abstraction-intelligence/papers/prediction_requires_abstraction.md

 *Falsification*: If abstraction *only* occurred through predictive dynamics, this would support prediction priority.

+**Prediction 4: Developmental deprivation of abstraction-scaffolding input should produce abstraction deficits even when sensorimotor experience remains available.**

+If abstraction is prior and requires specific developmental inputs—language exposure, social interaction, symbolic scaffolding—then depriving these inputs should devastate abstraction capacity.
+Critically, if prediction were primary and could bootstrap abstraction, then children with intact sensorimotor experience but impoverished linguistic/social input should eventually develop abstraction through predictive learning from physical interaction alone.
+The prediction-first account implies that sensorimotor prediction, given sufficient time and experience, should be able to bootstrap higher-order abstraction.

+*Relevant evidence*: The Bucharest Early Intervention Project (BEIP) provides a tragic natural experiment testing this prediction (Nelson, Fox, & Zeanah, 2014).
+Children raised in Romanian orphanages experienced severe deprivation of language exposure, contingent social interaction, and scaffolded symbolic communication, while retaining basic sensorimotor interaction with their physical environment.
+Findings include:

+- Profound and lasting deficits in language acquisition, with institutionalized children showing vocabulary and grammatical development far below age-matched norms (Windsor et al., 2011)
+- Significantly reduced IQ and impaired capacity for abstract reasoning (Nelson et al., 2007)
+- Deficits in executive function and working memory—capacities requiring the manipulation of abstract representations (Bos et al., 2009)
+- Critical period effects: early intervention (foster care placement before approximately 24 months) enabled partial cognitive recovery; later placement showed markedly limited recovery, suggesting abstraction capacity has developmental windows that sensorimotor experience alone cannot reopen (Nelson et al., 2007)

+*Interpretation*: Institutionalized children had years of sensorimotor experience—interacting with objects, experiencing physical contingencies, navigating their environment.
+On a prediction-first account, this extensive opportunity for sensorimotor prediction should have provided sufficient raw material for bootstrapping abstract representation through predictive learning.
+It did not.
+The specific and devastating deficits were concentrated in language and higher cognition—the domains most dependent on compositional, symbolic abstraction.
+The developmental bottleneck was abstraction-scaffolding input (language, contingent social interaction, symbolic communication), not prediction opportunity per se.

+*Limitations*: This interpretation assumes that sensorimotor experience enables sensorimotor prediction, and that the BEIP children’s physical environment interaction constituted such prediction opportunity.
+The studies did not directly measure predictive processing capacity.
+The argument is inferential: if prediction alone could bootstrap abstraction, it should have done so given years of physical interaction; its failure to do so suggests abstraction requires its own developmental inputs that prediction cannot substitute for.

+*Falsification*: If children with severely impoverished linguistic/social input but intact sensorimotor experience showed normal abstraction development (even if delayed), this would suggest prediction can bootstrap abstraction—challenging abstraction priority.

 ### 6.2 Predictions Distinguishing APH from Alternative Frameworks

-**Prediction 4: Abstraction stage should constrain prediction sophistication.**
+**Prediction 5: Abstraction stage should constrain prediction sophistication.**

 The APH posits developmental stages of abstraction (pattern extraction → symbol formation → recursive composition → self-reference).
 If abstraction is prior, then predictive sophistication should be constrained by abstraction stage—a system at stage 2 cannot make predictions requiring stage 3 representations.

-*Relevant evidence*: Children's predictive capacities track abstraction stages.
+*Relevant evidence*: Children’s predictive capacities track abstraction stages.
 Pre-operational children fail predictions requiring relational reasoning even when the predictive task is simple (Halford et al., 1998).
 Theory of mind predictions emerge only after relevant representational capacities (Wellman et al., 2001).

 *Falsification*: If predictive sophistication exceeded abstraction stage systematically, this would challenge abstraction priority.

-**Prediction 5: Scaling should differentially affect abstraction vs. prediction.**
+**Prediction 6: Scaling should differentially affect abstraction vs. prediction.**

 If abstraction is prior and computationally distinct from prediction, then scaling dimensions (parameters, data, compute) should differentially affect abstraction and prediction capacities.